Importance of Regular Eye Check-ups | When to See an Eye Specialist

 Routine eye exams do not serve just to address the vision problems that appear at a moment.
 They help in ensuring good long-term vision.
 It addresses minor issues early before they cause major problems.
 Professionals check the early signs of diseases and adjust the treatment accordingly so that the eyes do not deteriorate in the long term.

 A complete eye examination involves several tests that measure different aspects of vision and eye health.
 These include tests for visual acuity, peripheral vision, depth perception, eye alignment, and more.
-Each test contributes to a complete picture of a person’s ocular health, aiding in early detection of potential issues.
+Each test contributes to a complete picture of a person’s ocular health, aiding in the early detection of potential issues.

 Specific Recommendations to Children